This post was originally published in 2021

 After reading the rave reviews, I went to the Echo Park location.
 The girl working there at the time said the Salted Caramel was her favorite flavor, followed by the Matcha Green Tea flavor.
 I opted for the latter as I’m a matcha lover and not many places in LA offer this particular flavor.

 I’ll probably run out of words, but delicious is a big understatement here.
 I have tried many flavors over the years from Pinkberry and Munchie’s.
 While these were solid, you could always taste the yogurt.
 The green tea matcha flavor from Yoga-Urt was like eating straight up soft serve ice cream.
 If they had offered this in a regular ice cream shop, there’s NO WAY I would have been able to tell this was yogurt.
-I was mind-blown.
+I was blown away.

 Ginger’s Divine Ice Cream